Firgrep/portfolio/README.md

 Note that this .git repository will NOT include, for security reasons, certain API credentials, such that the app will not function properly when run from the clone as is, as this repository is inteded for public inspection of code rather than providing utility (but please feel free to use anything you find).
 If you want to add your own credentials and backend service, create a .js file in the `/src/api/firebase/` folder that contains a config file and initializes the connection.
 For emails, go to `/compontents/contactForm/emailCred/` and add a .js file with the requisite config for an email provider.
 (A blog post or two about how to set these up may come in the future.)

-In the project directory, you can start a local server by inputting into your terminal.
+In the project directory, you can start a local server by putting into your terminal.
 ```
 npm start
 ```